Skip to content

 description JSON Schema Schema purpose and usage All schemas

-version UCP Capability version (YYYY-MM-DD format) Capability schemas only
+version UCP Entity version (YYYY-MM-DD format) Capabilities, services, payment handlers

-Capability schemas MUST be self-describing.
-When a platform fetches a schema, it should be able to determine exactly what capability and version it represents without cross-referencing other documents.
+Capability schemas must be self-describing: when a platform fetches a schema, it should determine exactly what capability and version it represents without cross-referencing other documents.
+This matters because:

-1. Independent versioning: Capabilities MAY version independently.
-The schema must declare its version explicitly.
+1. Independent versioning: Capabilities may version independently.
+The schema must declare its version explicitly—you can't infer it from the URL.

 2. Validation: Validators can cross-check that a capability declaration's schema URL points to a schema whose embedded name/version match the declaration.
 Mismatches are authoring errors caught at build time.